-Leonardo was one of the first and almost legendary bitcoin trading bots that was shut down in 2017, after 3 years of successful operations.
+Leonardo was one of the first and almost legendary bitcoin trading bots that were shut down in 2017, after 3 years of successful operations.
 However, the software and source code got purchased by Margin and relaunched under their name – Margin.de trading bot.

 Use “Discount10” to get 10% on the checkout